What the first 90 days of a fractional CTO engagement look like

 I revisit the 90-day roadmap created in month one and align it with the company's product goals for the next 6-12 months.
 This is where technical strategy meets business strategy:

-• What technical partnerships or integrations would accelerate growth?
+- What technical partnerships or integrations would speed growth?

 Team development